California's deadliest wildfire finally tamed

 Los Angeles (AFP) - The deadliest and most destructive fire in California's history was finally brought totally under control by firefighters, more than two weeks after it erupted, authorities said on Sunday.

-"#CampFire ... is now 100% contained," Cal Fire, the state fire authority, said in its latest bulletin on Twitter.

-The fire, which broke out on November 8, is so far known to have killed 87 people although another 249 people remain unaccounted for.
+The so-called Camp Fire, which broke out on November 8, is so far known to have killed 87 people although another 249 people remain unaccounted for.
 That figure has fallen sharply over the weekend, having stood at 474 on Friday.

+"#CampFire ... is now 100% contained," Cal Fire, the state fire authority, said in a bulletin on Twitter.

 Only 54 of the fatalities have been identified, according to the local sheriff's office in Butte County, around three hours drive north of San Francisco.